-When you think about a kitchen remodel, it’s easy to get swept up in the latest trends.
+When it comes to kitchen trends, it’s easy to get swept up in the latest styles.
 Every year, design magazines and Pinterest boards are flooded with “what’s hot” for that season—colors, materials, layouts.
 And while it’s fun to see what’s new, we often find our clients asking the same question: “What choices will still look great 10 or 20 years from now?”

 We’ve been remodeling homes in Louisville for decades, and if there’s one thing we’ve learned, it’s that some kitchen trends simply stand the test of time.
 Whether you’re remodeling to create your forever home or just want a space that won’t feel dated in a few years, here are some kitchen features that never go out of style.